 The most up-to-date recommendations call for people who have been identified as having LATE to be removed from Alzheimer’s medication research, focusing research alternatively on developing biomarkers to better diagnose LATE, to seek out therapeutic intervention methods, and to increase testing to include a wider range of diverse populations, in order to improve both prevention and treatment.

 Learning about the differences between both forms of dementia is paramount to accurate treatment, and per Dr. James Pickett, head of research at the Alzheimer’s Society, “This evidence may also go some way to help us understand why some recent clinical trials testing for Alzheimer’s disease have failed – participants may have had slightly different brain diseases.”

 Key components of LATE include:

 - Can be coupled with Alzheimer’s disease, which leads to an even more rapid decline

 Call us any time at (269) 373-5444 in Kalamazoo, (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, or (269) 963-9888 in Battle Creek to ask about additional dementia care resources, find answers to the questions you have, or even schedule an in-home consultation to find how we can assist a senior you love with dementia.
-Let our team show you why we’re the best when it comes to elder care in Kalamazoo and other surrounding communities.
-To learn more about all of the different communities we serve in Michigan, please visit our Locations page.
+Let our team show you why we’re the best when it comes to home health services in Portage, MI and other Michigan communities.
+For a full list of the communities we serve, please visit our Locations page.